timlabs/uscode/United States Code/TITLE 05-GOVERNMENT ORGANIZATION AND EMPLOYEES/PART III-EMPLOYEES/Subpart D-Pay and Allowances/CHAPTER 53-PAY RATES AND SYSTEMS/SUBCHAPTER II-EXECUTIVE SCHEDULE PAY RATES.md

   * Administrator, Federal Highway Administration.

   * Administrator of the Environmental Protection Agency.

-  * Chief Management Officer of the Department of Defense.

   * Under Secretary of Defense for Research and Engineering.